Federal Student Aid Regulations

 Financial Aid Warning

 Warning Status is your chance to improve your GPA and/or PACE rate to meet SAP standards for the next semester and your academic career.
-At the end of the Warning semester, your progress is evaluated and you will either be moved back into Good Standing or you will be placed on Financial Aid Suspension.
+At the end of the Warning semester, you will either be moved back into Good Standing or you will be placed on Financial Aid Suspension.

 Financial Aid Suspension